codefellows/seattle-code-301n27/class-01/README.md

 - Orientation & Intros w/ Dr. Robin
 - Overview of 301
   - Zoom Lectures
+    - I can make notes as Hexx is lecturing and then ACP these notes to my personal forked version of the class repo.
+    - I can also take time stamps and use them to review the recorded lectures later.
   - Remo Virtual Lab
   - Slack
-    - I can make notes as Hexx is lecturing and then ACP these notes to my personal forked version of the class repo.
   - GitHub Class Repo
   - Canvas
     - Assignments